 - Forest School is run by qualified Forest School practitioners who continuously maintain and develop their professional practice.

-The inclusion of Forest School within our school’s creative curriculum supports the development of the learner’s skill for learning.
+The inclusion of Forest School within our school’s curriculum supports the development of the learner’s skill for learning.
 It teaches children that they can own and design their own learning opportunities.
 It creates opportunities for and builds resilience, creativity, independence, team-work and skills in the assessment of risk- taking.

 Our Forest School Programmes run throughout the year and encompass all seasons.
 The winter days may be cold and muddy but the thought of hot chocolate and marshmallows keep the children full of enthusiasm.